 138 km (1 hour 50 min), via Zeehan, Roseberry and Tulla and onto the Cradle Link Road.

 RV Dump Points

-Caravan Parks Tasmania has compiled a list of recommend green, environmentally friendly locations in order to protect Tasmania's environment.
+Caravan Parks Tasmania has compiled a list of recommended green, environmentally friendly locations in order to protect Tasmania's environment.

-For the Cradle Mountain and nearby areas, they have listed the following:
+For Cradle Mountain and nearby areas, they have listed the following:

 - Cradle Mountain Information Centre

 Should this information be incorrect, or you simply have a new suggestion, please email us at firstname.lastname@example.org.